Black Politics After Obama

 Panel #3 (7 - 8:30 p.m.): The Future of Black Officeholding

-This panel will feature Democratic and Republic elected officials who will discuss their role in black politics, including how they choose which issues to prioritize, how they interact with constituents, and how they address issues of concern to black voters.
+This panel features Democratic and Republican elected officials who discuss their role in black politics, including how they choose which issues to prioritize, how they interact with constituents, and how they address issues of concern to black voters.

 - Rep. Stacey Abrams, House Minority Leader for the Georgia General Assembly